 The Oneonta Business Association sponsors its Spring Fling, in early June, with craft and food vendors, antique car and truck shows, children’s activities, entertainment, and numerous downtown business sales.

 Covered Bridge Festival

-The county’sCovered Bridge Festival, held the fourth weekend in October, not only spotlights Blount’s three remaining Covered Bridges, but includes arts and crafts, a pancake breakfast, car show, entertainment, 5K run, quilt show, river walk and much more.
+The county’sCovered Bridge Festival, held the second Saturday in October, not only spotlights Blount’s three remaining Covered Bridges, but includes arts and crafts, a pancake breakfast, car show, entertainment, 5K run, quilt show, river walk and much more.
 There is also a children's activity area.

 Blount’s Covered Bridges

 The three remaining covered bridges include: Horton Mill, Swann and Easley.